-- 1. To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
+- 1. To connect the device to a DSL line: Connect a phone cable between the DSL port of the router and the MODEM port of the splitter.
 Connect your phone to the PHONE port of the splitter.
-Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 2.
-To connect the router to an Ethernet line: run the Initial Configuration Wizard and select the router's LAN port that will be used as the WAN port.
-Then connect the Ethernet cable between the selected Ethernet port located on the back panel of the router and the Ethernet line. - 3.
+Then connect another phone cable between a phone jack and the LINE port of the splitter. - 2.
+To connect the device to an Ethernet line: Please connect the router to the ISP's Ethernet line only after setting the WAN port and creating the Internet connection (see the Initial Configuration Wizard section, page 38). - 3.
 Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 4.
-Turn on the router by pressing the ON/OFF button on its back panel. - 5.
-Turn on your PC and wait until your operating system is completely loaded. - 6.
-Turn on your Wi-Fi adapter.
+Turn on the router by pressing the POWER button on its back panel. - 5.
+Make sure that your Wi-Fi adapter is on.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.